skosachiov/remediations-gendbuntu/README.md

 # Folder structure

     ├── inventories         # vars based on various parameters │   ├── all             #
     │   │    ├─ group_vars  # vars for certain hosts, for example, for distribution-points
     │   │        └── dp     #
+    │   ├── branches        # vars based on Company
-    │   ├── branches        # vars based on OU membership
+    │   ├── ou              # vars based on OU membership
     │   ├── distribution    # vars based on OS distribution
-    │   └── subnets         # vars based on subnet
+    │   └── subnets         # vars based on Subnet
     │                       #
     ├── roles               # roles
     │   ├── ad-client       #